TanayB11/dojo-hacks2020/README.md

 A flashcard app complete with spaced repetition and Chinese handwriting recognition.

-### Inspiration
-We noticed that essentially all language-learning apps on the internet are lacking in one of a few ways: They either are ineffective, expensive, don't support spaced repetition, have ads, are not open source, or don't support handwriting.
-As handwriting is a crucial feature in learning new languages, especially ones such as Chinese, Japanese, or Arabic, we decided to create CVCards.

-CVCards is a simple, open source application that allows users to create flashcards and practice their handwriting with the help of deep learning.
-It also utilizes spaced repetition, an algorithm that ensures students retain what they learn.

 ### Instructions
 1. Clone this repository (dojo-hacks2020) to your computer
 2. Modify **my-deck.xlsx** in Excel to add your own questions and answers
 3. Navigate to **src** in your terminal
 4. Run ```python3 cardmaker.py -c decks/my-deck.xlsx``` to convert your Excel file into the **.cards format.** You only need to do this once.
 5. Run ```python3 app.py -c x1.cards``` and start learning!

+### Our Story
+We noticed that essentially all language-learning apps on the internet are lacking in one of a few ways: They either are ineffective, expensive, don't support spaced repetition, have ads, are not open source, or don't support handwriting.
+As handwriting is a crucial feature in learning new languages, especially ones such as Chinese, Japanese, or Arabic, we decided to create CVCards.

+CVCards is a simple, open source application that allows users to create flashcards and practice their handwriting with the help of deep learning.
+It also utilizes spaced repetition, an algorithm that ensures students retain what they learn.

 ### FAQs
 - What is spaced repetition?